loiiei/IndoorPositioning/README.md

 # IndoorPositioning

-Indoor Map - Apllication using BLE IBeacon on Android Platform for Position And Navigation  indoor.
+Indoor Map - Apllication using BLE IBeacon on Android Platform for Position And Navigation Indoor.
-Technical:
+# Technical:
 - Fingerprinting
 - Mean Filter
 - Dijkstra